Industrial timber treatment plants

 2. Employers should do everything reasonably practicable to ensure their activities are safe and without risks to health.
 This includes providing and maintaining safe equipment and systems of work, suitable training, instruction, supervision and staff welfare facilities.
-See HSE’s website ‘Health and safety made simple’ for further information.
+See HSE's website 'Health and safety basics for your business ' for further information.

 You should also:

 - provide a deluge shower unit where whole-body contamination is foreseeable;

 - prohibit eating, drinking and smoking in the treatment plant area.

 3. HSE's COSHH website gives you information on what the law requires and advice on completing COSHH assessments.
 Your product safety data sheets will help you assess all work activities that may expose employees to any hazardous substances (this is your 'COSHH assessment').
 They will also help you decide if The Pressure Systems Safety Regulations 2000 (PSSR) apply to your treatment plant ie if the treatment fluid is a 'relevant fluid' (see below).
 To prevent or adequately control exposure of substances hazardous to health (COSHH) there should be total containment for the:

 - preservative storage area;